Skip to main content

 What is the difference between PHIPA and HIPAA?

 HIPAA is the US Health Insurance Portability and Accountability Act.
 It applies to American healthcare providers and does not apply in Canada.
 PHIPA is Ontario's equivalent.
-The core requirements are similar: protect personal health information, limit access, maintain audit trails, and get appropriate agreements with service providers.
+The core requirements are similar: protect personal health information, limit access, document activity, and get appropriate agreements with service providers.
 The key difference is jurisdiction: HIPAA compliance alone is not enough for PHIPA-aware planning.
 Data flow, safeguards, and vendor agreements need review.

 Where is patient data stored when Aida handles a call?